pocomane/brewed-in-the-apocalypse/bita.md

 protagonists.
 How the discussion is moved to the others?
 We have the following scenarist move:

-__Ask what they do__ - when you, the scenarist, are speaking and you have nothing else to say, ask to one ore more characters in the current scene what they do next.

-TODO : add to the "ask what they do" some indication on how move spotlight between protagonists

-So at end of the __Describe the scene__ , when the scenarist has nothing more to say, just conclude with "What do you do" ?
-Then here there is the first protagonist move:

-__Tell what the character does__ - when the scenarist asks to you, a protagonist, what your character does, you tell your character actions, what ey says, feels, etc. You do it also when the scenarist asks it to a group your character is member of, no one is still speaking, and you find out something interesting to tell.
+__Ask what they do__ When the scenarist has nothing else to say and ey will ask to one ore more characters in the current scene what they do next.
+Then you, the questioned protagonist, tell your character actions, what ey says, feels, etc. You do it also when the scenarist asks it to a group your character is member of, no one is still speaking, and you find out something interesting to tell.
 If there is something not clear in scene or that you